aakatev/bigbluebutton-js-docs/content/docs/getting started/_index.md

 ### BigBlueButton Server

-You need a 2.x or newer version of BigBlueButton server server running.
+You need a 2.2.x or 2.3.x version of BigBlueButton server server running.
 There are multiple ways to deploy the server, depending on your needs.

 For comprehensive BigBlueButton documentation, see [`docs.bigbluebutton.org`](https://docs.bigbluebutton.org/2.2/install.html#bbb-installsh/).